How to Contribute to Code Development

 How Do I Make a Feature Request?

 You can make a feature request by opening a new issue in the GitHub OpenNebula project.
-You have to complete the template section for feature requests.
-Be sure to specify all sections:
+Be sure to specify all sections in the template:

 - Brief description of the new functionality